Posted on June 24, 2015

 Dan was driving his car on a Los Angeles freeway when he was stopped by a police officer for speeding.
 The officer asked Dan if he could search Dan’s car for any drugs or weapons.
 Dan agreed that the officer could.
 A few minutes later, the police officer recovers a swiss-army knife in Dan’s center console.
 The officer pulls the blade out and discovers the knife’s blade exceeds the legal length.
 Dan is then arrested for carrying a dirk or dagger.
 In this case, Dan’s defense attorney would argue that the knife recovered from Dan’s vehicle does not comport with the statute.
 Particularly, the swiss-army knife is not a knife capable of “ready use,” in that it requires a person to use effort in manipulating the instrument to unlock the blade versus exposing the blade by a flick of the wrist or press of a button.
 Thus, Dan would not be guilty of this crime.

-If you have been arrested or charged with carrying a concealed dirk or dagger under PC 21310, contact a Criminal Defense Attorney at the Law Offices of John D. Rogers.
+If you have been arrested or charged with carrying a concealed dirk or dagger under PC 21310, contact an experienced Orange County Criminal Defense Attorney at the Law Offices of John D. Rogers.
 Call 877-888-9820 for a free confidential consultation concerning your rights and defenses.